WordPress is the most popular CMS. WordPress powers more than 40% sites on the web.

 Google Analytics and Search Console are the must have tools for site owners.
 Google Analytics tracks your visitors and Search Console helps you to monitor your site performance in Google Search.
 Both are free.

 You need to connect your site with Google Analytics and Search Console to track your site performance.

 Almost all of the WordPress themes have a widget-ready sidebar.
 It normally placed on the right or left-hand side of the webpage.
-You can add Social Media widget, Recent Posts widget, Facebook Like Box widget, Alexa Ranking Widget, etc on your sidebar.
+You can add Social Media widget, Recent Posts widget, Facebook Like Box widget, etc on your sidebar.